humanmade/altis-local-server/docs/troubleshooting.md

 ```

 The initial set up can take some time while the `docker-sync` container synchronises you project files, but after that development should be much smoother.

+**Note:** `docker-sync` may not work for you depending on your combination of Docker Desktop and Operating System version.
+We reccommend trying Mutagen first.